Lateral Look: Sterne, Kessler, Goldstein & Fox

 Salaries

-*The firm did not disclose salaries beyond this point.
+*The firm did not disclose salaries.

 The view from the firm: Sterne Kessler is committed to ensuring that all our attorneys have the opportunity to balance their work and life commitments by participating in our Flexible Hours Program.
-All attorneys have the opportunity to select their billable hour goal, which can range from 1400 hours to 2000 hours.
+All attorneys have the opportunity to select their billable hour goal, which can range from 1,400 hours to 2,000 hours.
 Bonus amounts are determined based on objective factors (e.g. billable hours) and subjective factors (e.g. doing high quality and creative legal work, assisting with client management and client development, assisting with marketing and branding of the firm, training/mentoring other timekeepers, working on behalf of firm committees, participating in organizations that enhance the firm’s visibility and stature, as well as other contributions to the firm).
-Sterne Kessler has an active pro bono practice, and hours worked for our pro bono clients are counted toward billable hours goals, exactly the same as hours worked for our commercial clients.

 Is Sterne Kessler the right firm for you?